 In the simplest of terms, US Mobile only offers two plans — one with limited access and another with unlimited.
 You can also choose between two distinct networks for GSM or CDMA service.
 We’ll walk you through the details and touch on the selection of phones you can use.
 Let’s get building.

 US Mobile at a glance

 US Mobile is a relatively mature MVNO compared to some of the competition nowadays, having launched back in 2015.
-It’s an independent operation and relies on Verizon for CDMA coverage as well as T-Mobile for GSM connections.
+It’s an independent operation and relies on Verizon for CDMA coverage and T-Mobile for GSM connections.
 You may not find a coverage map, but you can check which network is available near you on this page.

-As a newer MVNO, US Mobile isn’t easy to track down over at the Better Business Bureau, and that might be a good thing.
+Though it’s already six years old, US Mobile still isn’t easy to track down over at the Better Business Bureau, and that might be a good thing.
 The page we did find for the carrier’s headquarters location was less than glowing.
-It’s carrying a solid F-rating and there are no customer reviews at all.
-As for complaints, it’s closed a grand total of four in the last three years.
-The lack of reviews isn’t too big of an issue though, carriers rarely seem to have great customer comments at the BBB.
+It’s carrying a solid F-rating, and there are just two customer reviews.
+As for complaints, it’s closed a grand total of eight in the last three years.
+The small stack of reviews isn’t too big of an issue, though — carriers rarely seem to have great customer comments at the BBB.